DV

 What is the difference between NFLX and NFLY?

-NFLX (Netflix, Inc.) tracks — with an income strategy, while NFLY (YieldMax NFLX Option Income Strategy ETF) tracks Netflix (NFLX) with a covered call approach.
+NFLX (Netflix, Inc.) is a stock, while NFLY (YieldMax NFLX Option Income Strategy ETF) tracks Netflix (NFLX) with a covered call approach.
 They are issued by — and YieldMax respectively.

 Can I hold both NFLX and NFLY?